ArchipelagoMW/Archipelago/worlds/generic/docs/triggers_en.md

 - `option_name` specifies the name of the triggering option.
     - Example: `shop_item_slots`
     - This can be any option from any category defined in the YAML file in either root or a game section.
-- `option_result` specifies the value of the option that activates this trigger.
+- `option_result` specifies the value of the option that activates this trigger, can specify a valid range for numeric results with range_x_y.
-    - Example: `15`
+    - Examples: `15` or `range_2_7`
-    - Each normal trigger must be used for exactly one option result.
+    - Each normal trigger must be used for exactly one option result or inclusive range.
 If you would like the same thing to occur with multiple conditions, you would need multiple triggers for this, or use the advanced trigger options outlined below in "Advanced Trigger Options".
 - `options` is where you define what will happen when the trigger activates.
 This can be something as simple as ensuring